ClickClickkOnSal/Map_Wheres_My_Coffee/README.md

 # Map!
 Where's My Coffee?

 ## OverView
-User inputs their City in the the search form and based on the city, the app returns 10 nearby Coffee Shops Name and Address.
-Also clicking on the name of the Coffee shop on the site will redirect User to the yelp website displaying more information about the place as well as reviews.
+User inputs their City/state or 5 digit zipcode in the the search form and based on the location input, the app returns 10 nearby Coffee Shops Name and Address.
+Also clicking on the name of the Coffee shop on the site will redirect User to the coffee shop on the yelp website for more information.

 ## Local Set Up
 * <tt>$ git clone git@github.com:ClickClickkOnSal/Map_Wheres_My_Coffee.git</tt>